Setting up Luna Display in Headless Mode

 What is Headless Mode?

-Using Luna Display in headless mode allows you to turn your iPad into the primary display for a Mac mini.
-It allows you to combine the processing power of your Mac mini with the touch display of the iPad.
+Using Luna Display in headless mode allows you to turn your iPad or secondary Mac into the primary display for a Mac mini or Mac Studio.
+It allows you to combine the processing power of your Mac mini or Mac Studio with the touch display of the iPad or the screen real estate of a secondary Mac computer.

-An external monitor is required for the initial setup to connect the Mac mini and the iPad.
+An external monitor is required for the initial setup to connect the Mac mini or Mac Studio and the iPad or secondary Mac computer.
 To avoid using an external display every time your computer is turned on after the initial setup, you will also need to:

 - Set up Automatic Login

 - Disable FileVault

-Setting up Automatic Login and disabling FileVault allows the Luna software to run at startup and connect to your iPad.
+Setting up Automatic Login, disabling FileVault, and adding Luna to your login items allows the Luna software to run at startup and connect to your iPad or secondary Mac computer.

 Setting Up Headless Mode

 An external monitor is required for the initial setup process.
 We also recommend connecting an external keyboard and mouse or trackpad to your computer.

 In System Preferences > Security & Privacy > FileVault, select "Turn Off FileVault".
 If the option is greyed out, click the padlock in the bottom left corner to make changes.